Loved a recipe? Have a question? Please share a comment. 🙂

 The best way to eat this homemade monkey bread is straight off the loaf standing at the counter.
 I’m sure you do that all the time with your baking!
 There’s something about enjoying fresh, warm bread without ceremony!

 With the family or company, I recommend nice mugs of coffee, tea, or hot chocolate.
-A warm mug, warm bread, and friends is one of the best things ever Try whipping up a Pumpkin Spice or Gingerbread Latte, or Cardamom Iced Coffee in summer.
+A warm mug, warm bread, and friends is one of the best things ever.
+Try whipping up a Pumpkin Spice or Gingerbread Latte.

 You can also serve this indulgent recipe for brunch, paired with fresh fruit and scrambled eggs.
 If you want to go all out, serve this bread with maple-vanilla whipped cream on the side, or slathered with your favorite jam.
 A drizzle of honey or maple cream would be lovely as well!